MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-sample-data.md

 The location of the sample data directory is stored as an option in RevoScaleR, and you can access it with the following command:

 	rxGetOption("sampleDataDir")

+To get the list of data files shown above, use the open source R command, list.files:

+	list.files(rxGetOption("sampleDataDir"))

 Most of the built-in data sets are small enough to fit in-memory.
 Larger data sets containing the full airline, census, and mortgage default data sets are available for download [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).